SekiAlpha/Arma-3-Server-Run-Scripts/README.md

 # run.ps1
  This is the main script that starts up the servers.
 It includes all the parameters to start up a server including adding the config scripts to the server start up.
 More documentation is included inside.

+# runHC.bat
+ All this does is run the runHC.ps1

+# runHC.ps1
+ This is the main script that starts up the headless clients.
+It includes all the parameters to start up a headless client including adding the config scripts to the headless client start up.
+More documentation is included inside.

 # \Profiles\
   This folder includes all the server profiles directories.
 Profile